Overview

 - Read-Only Access: The integration only requires read-only access to S3 buckets

-- Trust Relationship: Access is restricted through AWS IAM trust policies with External ID validation
+- Trust Relationship: Access is restricted by AWS IAM trust policy with External ID validation

-- No Data Modification: Cremit cannot modify, delete, or upload any data to your S3 buckets
+- No Data Modification: Cremit cannot modify or delete any data in your S3 buckets

 Key Benefits